MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 The strategies `conj(s)` and `disj(s)` check that the subject term is a conjunct or a disjunct, respectively, with terms satisfying `s` at the leaves.
 The strategies `conj-nf` and `disj-nf` check that the subject term is in conjunctive or disjunctive normal form, respectively.

 Using congruence operators we constructed a generic, i.e. transformation independent, bottom-up traversal for proposition terms.
 The same can be done for other data types.
-However, since the sets of constructors of abstract syntax trees of typical programming languages can be quite large, this may still amount to quite a bit of work that is not reusable _across_ data types; even though a strategy such as `bottom-up traversal', is basically data-type independent.
+However, since the sets of constructors of abstract syntax trees of typical programming languages can be quite large, this may still amount to quite a bit of work that is not reusable _across_ data types; even though a strategy such as _bottom-up traversal_, is basically data-type independent.
 Thus, Stratego provides generic traversal by means of several _generic one-step descent operators_.
 The operator `all`, applies a strategy to all direct subterms.
 The operator `one`, applies a strategy to one direct subterm, and the operator `some`, applies a strategy to as many direct subterms as possible, and at least one.

 ### 9.1.1.
 Visiting All Subterms